 Would it Have Made an Impact?

 Paddock, the Las Vegas shooter, bought 33 guns in the 12 months leading up to the shooting; some reports suggest he made a bulk purchase in 2016.
 The NFA process is slow and often takes six months or more to obtain a single tax stamp; along with a $200 tax stamp fee, fingerprints for every application, extensive background check, and other delays, it’s likely Paddock would have been able to only transfer a small number of semi-automatic rifles within that time frame assuming he passed all checks and wanted to go through the hassle and not raise a flag.
 He obviously didn’t want to go through the hassle, though: Paddock chose a low budget means of obtaining full auto fire; a means that the ATF had flirted with outlawing, but didn’t follow through on.
 He could have purchased real (and more reliable) full auto machine guns under the NFA, but he didn’t, and neither any of the other recent shooters – the NFA would have kept them from being invisible.
 Had anyone made these types of purchases on NFA regulated firearms, it would have put him on BATFE’s radar.
-Instead, he stayed off the grid by “hacking” together a less reliable, and slower fire version of a full auto.
-If semi-automatic rifles had fallen under the NFA program, there’s a good chance he would have had the same aversion to the NFA process as he obviously had with buying machine guns and not purchased semi-auto rifles.
-His goal was to avoid detection, and the NFA would not have afforded anyone that.
+Instead, Paddock stayed off the grid by “hacking” together a less reliable, and slower fire version of a full auto.
+If semi-automatic rifles had been placed under the NFA program, there’s a good chance many shooters who share the same aversion to government visibility would have avoided assault rifles entirely, which means the number of casualties would have been dramatically lower.
+Their goal is to avoid detection, and the NFA would not have afforded anyone that.